MLH/GitHub-Education-Hackathon-Grant-Fund-2023/README.md

 ### Instructions

+- Click on the README.md file and hit the 'copy raw contents' <br> The icon looks like two overlapping squares.
+- Go back to the main repository landing page and hit 'Add File.'
-- Create a new markdown file.
+- We're going to be creating a new markdown file.
 - The markdown file should be named ```{Your Hackathon Name}-{Year of Event}.md.```
   - For example: ```AbstractHacks-2022.md```
-- Copy and past the template below and add your own content.
+- Copy and paste the template raw contents and delete everything from lines 1-22.
+- Fill the markdown template in with your own event information and commit a new file.
+- In the description, feel free to include a brief summary of your commit.
-- Submit your markdown file to the repository and create a new pull request.
+- Create a new pull request.
+- Look over your pull request and ensure that all the information is accurate.
+- Submit a pull request!

 ### Content Submission Template: